FAIRmat-NFDI/nomad-tutorial-workflows/docs/custom.md

 ## Creating a custom workflow in NOMAD

 NOMAD allows users to connect entries into a workflow, i.e., a directed graph structure.
 This is achieved using the same parsing functionality as demonstrated with the custom schemas above.
 In this case, we simply populate the `workflow2` section instead of the `data` section.
-Learn more on the [archive file structure](https://nomad-lab.eu/prod/v1/test/docs/explanation/data.html#archive-files-a-shared-entry-structure) from official NOMAD documentation.
 When uploaded to NOMAD, a new _workflow_ entry will be created, with references to each of the workflow tasks, and also an interactive workflow graph for easy navigation of the entire workflow.
+Learn more about the [archive file structure](https://nomad-lab.eu/prod/v1/test/docs/explanation/data.html#archive-files-a-shared-entry-structure) in the official NOMAD documentation.

 Let's construct this workflow yaml piece by piece, starting with the section definition and global inputs/outputs: